nielsenjared/nielsenjared.github.io/content/blog/algorithms/index.md

 ### Understand the Problem

 If you're a good developer, you'll realize that the best solutions emerge from listening to your customer tell their story.

-Many alogirthms are disguised as story problems, such as the farmer who needs to get duck, his corn, and his fox across the river.
+Many alogirthms are disguised as story problems, such as the farmer who needs to get duck, corn, and fox across the river.
 But!
 He can only carry one of these at a time.
 If left alone, the duck will eat the corn and the fox will eat the duck.
 How does he get everything across?

 Story time.